Constraining an exoplanets magnetic field using star-planet interactions

-The excited Alfvén waves move along the so-called Alfvén characteristic lines (cf. Sect.~2.1.1 of \cite{Saur_2013}) and, to observe an effect in the stellar atmosphere, at least one of these characteristic lines should connect the planet with the star.
+The excited Alfvén waves move along the Alfvén characteristic lines [\cite{Saur_2013}, their section ~2.1.1].
+To observe an effect in the stellar atmosphere, at least one of these characteristic lines must connect the planet with the star.
 The power $P_{\rm SPI}^{\rm AW}$ that reaches the star can be computed numerically.
-When the Alfvén Mach number is small, it is possible to use the analytic approximation given in Eq.~(55) of \cite{Saur_2013}, that is
+Assuming the Alfvén Mach number is small, we use the analytic approximation [\cite{Saur_2013}, their Eq.~(55)]

 where $0 < \overline{\alpha} <1$ is a parameter that measures the interaction strength between the planet and the wind, $R_{\rm eff}$ is the effective radius of the planet that acts as an obstacle to the wind flow, $\Theta$ is the angle between the velocity of the stellar wind flow and the normal to the magnetic field of the wind at the position of the planet.
 All the quantities ($M_{\rm A}, B_{0}, \Theta, v_{\rm A}$) are to be evaluated at the position of the planet.
-The effective radius $R_{\rm eff}$ is equal to the radius of the planet $R_p$ when it has no intrinsic magnetic field, otherwise it depends on the magnetic field of the planet and can reach a maximum value of $\sqrt{3} R_{\rm obst}$, where $R_{\rm obst} = R_p (B_p/B_{0})^{1/3}$ with $B_p$ the magnetic field at the equator of the planet (cf. Sect.~2.3 of \cite{Saur_2013}).
-The equatorial field is half of the polar field in the case of a dipole field. \\
+The effective radius $R_{\rm eff}$ is equal to the radius of the planet $R_p$ when it has no intrinsic magnetic field, otherwise it depends on the magnetic field of the planet and can reach a maximum value of $\sqrt{3} R_{\rm obst}$, where $R_{\rm obst} = R_p (B_p/B_{0})^{1/3}$ with $B_p$ the magnetic field at the equator of the planet [\cite{Saur_2013}], their section 2.3].
+For a dipole field, the equatorial field is half the polar field. \\

 The maximum power available for SPI in the Alfvén wing model is obtained for $R_{\rm eff} = \sqrt{3} R_p (B_p/B_{0})^{1/3}$, $\overline{\alpha}=1$, $\Theta = 0$ and corresponds to